 11. Hancock Hill Hike

 We hiked Hancock Hill on our way back to Austin to ensure the kids got a good dose of the outdoors before we were stuck in the car for 6 hour trek home.
 The Hancock Hill hike starts in the Sul Ross University parking lot and ends with gorgeous views of Alpine, a bike tree, and an old desk full of notebooks.
 The trail to the desk is not super well marked, but even with a few wrong turns the hike took about 1.5 hours round trip.
 Check All Trails for the details on how to get to the desk.
-This is a great article about why there is a desk on Hancock Hill.

 Pro tip: Pick up baked goods at Judy’s Bread and Breakfast and enjoy them at the desk on Hancock Hill.
 Don’t miss the cinnamon roll!